 Recipients must comply with the requirements of Titles I, II, and III of the Americans with Disabilities Act, Pub.
-L. No. 101-336 (1990) (codified as amended at 42 U.S.C. sections 12101-

-12213), which prohibits recipients from discriminating on the basis of disability in the operation of public entities, public and private transportation systems, places of public accommodation, and certain testing entities.
+L. No. 101-336 (1990) (codified as amended at 42 U.S.C. sections 12101-12213), which prohibits recipients from discriminating based on disability in the operation of public entities, public and private transportation systems, places of public accommodation, and certain testing entities.